stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Note that this buffer is only visible to the host - eventually the matrix data in the uniform buffer will be updated every frame (i.e. for the rotation) so a staging buffer would just add extra complexity and overhead.

-We also take the opportunity to slightly refactor the load() method of the vertex buffer to accept either a byte-buffer or a bufferable object:
+We also take the opportunity to implement overloaded variants of the `load()` method to accept either a byte-buffer or a bufferable object:

 ```java
 public void load(ByteBuffer buffer) {